Top 10 Best Sites

 In the study, students were asked to rate a potential friend based on several attributes.
 Each of the attributes was identical in every test except in terms of sexual history.

-Asked about their position, men viewed having a promiscuous friend as competition, while women saw it as more of a trust and reputation issue.
+Asked about their position, most men viewed having a promiscuous friend as competition, while women saw it as more of a trust and reputation issue.

 “What surprised us in this study is how unaccepting promiscuous women were of other promiscuous women,” said lead author Zhana Vrangalova, a graduate student at the college of human ecology.
 “When it came to friendships – these are the very people one would think they could turn to for support.”